kctsiolis/kctsiolis.github.io/index.markdown

 ![bio-picture](images/bio_pic.jpg){:height="300" width="200"}

 {:style="text-align:justify"}
 Hello!
 My name is Konstantinos Christopher ("KC") Tsiolis.
-I am a second-year (U2) Honours Mathematics and Computer Science student at McGill University.
-I also conduct research in natural language processing under Professor Jackie Cheung.
+I am an Honours Mathematics and Computer Science student at McGill University, and will be entering my third year in the fall.
+I conduct research in natural language processing (NLP) at Mila and the McGill Reasoning and Learning Lab under the supervision of Jackie Cheung.
+My research interests include commonsense reasoning and distributional semantics.

 Here is a link to my [CV](documents/cv.pdf).